-1.05 The application site is accessed via a five-bar timber gate located at the southern end of the plot.
-The mobile home occupied by the applicant is located at the southwestern portion of the site, with a utility building, and tourers parker to the east and northern end of the site as depicted above.
-The image above (with annotations added by the case officer) demonstrates the access arrangements.
+1.05 The application site is accessed via a close boarded gate located at the southern end of the plot.
+The mobile home occupied by the applicant is located at the western portion of the site, with a utility building situated south of the mobile and a dog run/kennel and shed located to the north east of the mobile unit.
+A tourer is parked to the east of the mobile home.
+The image above (with annotations added by the case officer) shows the access arrangements.

 - 1.06 Existing gypsy and traveller development is evident in the area.
-As well as the sites immediately surrounding the application site, there are the sites associated with Ash Gardens and Smiths Cottages approximately 170m northeast of the application site.
-Approximately 10m to the northwest of the Ash Gardens sites is a is a Gypsy and Traveller site (The Meadows) where there is ongoing appeal (public inquiry). - 1.07 In terms of the surrounding development Image 3 below shows nearby gypsy and traveller development. - Red site: This is the current application site - Purple Site: 'Greengates' to the west of the application site was granted permanent permission at committee on 25/08/2022. - Yellow site: Also to the west of the application site '1 Greengates' was granted permanent permission at committee on 25/08/2022. - Green site: Immediately to the north of the 1 Greengates is 'Acers Place'.
+As well as the sites immediately surrounding the application site, there are the sites associated with Ash Gardens and Smiths Cottages approximately 160m northeast of the application site.
+Approximately 10m to the northwest of the Ash Gardens sites is a is a Gypsy and Traveller site (The Meadows) where there is ongoing appeal (public inquiry). - 1.07 In terms of the surrounding development Image 3 below shows nearby gypsy and traveller development. - Red site: This is the current application site - Purple Site: 'Greengates' immediately to the west of the application site was granted permanent permission at committee on 25/08/2022. - Yellow site: The site to the north of the application site '1 Greengates' was granted permanent permission at committee on 25/08/2022. - Green site: Immediately to the north of the 1 Greengates is 'Acers Place'.
 Following the latest applications (19/502590/FULL and 20/504079/FULL) which were 'declined to be determined', the site has been cleared of development.
 The site has been submitted as a Gypsy and Traveller site in the local plan 'call for sites'. - Orange site: To the north of 'Acers Place' is Oak Tree Farm where two applications were refused in 2018 and 2019.
-These appeals were allowed and permanent permission granted in April 2022 detailed in the planning history section. - Pink Site: The site to the immediately to the west of the application site is '1 Long Lane', unlawful, retrospective application (21/506257/FULL) awaiting determination. - Blue site: 50m to the east of the application site is 'The Land Adjacent Greengates'.
+These appeals were allowed and permanent permission granted in April 2022 detailed in the planning history section. - Pink Site: The site to the east is of the application site is 'Land Adjoining Greengates', unlawful, retrospective application (22/502321/FULL) awaiting determination. - Blue site: 50m to the east of the application site is 'The Land Adjacent Greengates'.
 This site has been subject to a number of applications with the most recent (21/500188/FULL) permitted on a temporary three-year basis expiring on 01/04/2024. - Brown site: Immediately to the east of 'The Land Adjoining Greengates' is 'Long Lane'.
 Whilst the site needs to be fully cleared, it is no longer used for the stationing of caravans following refusal 15/502956/FULL.